zukunft/zukunft.com/docs/llm/json_structure.md

 value first and its probability range from that target afterwards.
 A result that did not reproduce is never an operand, else a wrong number would confirm the next one instead of being reported.

+The database is never asked for an operand, so a chain that needs the numbers of another file belongs into that file: the climate solutions are calculated in `problem_global_warming.json`, because their gain uses the welfare loss share of the global warming problem (see *Self-consistency* above).

 A checked entry is a result like any other, so it is **also stored** in the results table with its phrases, its number and the formula that calculated it.